Who we are

 The National Institute of Geophysics and Volcanology (INGV), a Public Research Body, established by Legislative Decree no. 381 of 20.09.1999, became operational in January 2001, with the purpose of service and research in the seismic, volcanological and environmental fields.
 It is supervised by the Ministry of Education, University and Research (MIUR), and carries out its activities in close contact with the Department of Civil Protection and with all the authorities responsible for managing emergencies, both on a national scale and at local and regional level.

 The creation of the new body takes place with the aim of bringing together in a single pole the main national scientific realities in the fields of geophysics and volcanology, through the confluence of research bodies already operating in these sectors.
 INGV is entrusted with seismic and volcanic surveillance, through the installation and management of technologically advanced monitoring networks for the control of the entire national territory and the Mediterranean basin.

-The current INGV section in Palermo was born from the acquisition of an existing scientific body: the Institute of Fluid Geochemistry (I.G.F.) of the Italian National Research Council (C.N.R.) that was engaged in the following activities:
+The current Palermo Section was born from the confluence in the INGV of the Institute of Geochemistry of Fluids (I.G.F.) of the National Research Council (CNR), whose activities were based on the following lines of research:

-- Methodological studies of geochemical monitoring of fluids to know and protect the environment.
+- Methodological studies of geochemical monitoring of fluids for research related to the knowledge and protection of the environment.

-The section in Palermo pays a particular attention to the diffusion of scientific culture through publications, development of teaching programs, divulgation of geosciences and training activities in collaboration with universities as regards theses, master’s theses and doctoral dissertations.
+- Contributes to a careful dissemination of scientific culture through publications, development of teaching programs and dissemination of geosciences and training activities in collaboration with universities, for the development of degree theses, masters and PhDs.